suncoast-devs/handbook/lessons/js-intro/loops.md

 statements, use a block statement (`{ ... }`) to group those statements.
 If `condition` is `true`, the `statement` executes again.
 At the end of every execution, the `condition` is checked.
-When the `condition` is `false`, execution stops and control passes to the statement following `do...while`.
+When the `condition` is `false`, execution stops, and control passes to the statement following `do...while`.

 # while statement